Ernanm280/ticket-lifecycle/README.md

 <h3>Scenario 3: CFO’s Laptop Will No Longer Turn On</h3>

 **As an End-User**
-- Navigate to the End Users osTicket URL: http://localhost/osTicket
+1. Navigate to the End Users osTicket URL: http://localhost/osTicket
-- Log in as an end-user.
+2. Log in as an end-user
-- Create a new ticket with the following details:
+3. Create a new ticket with the following details:
   - Subject: CFO’s Laptop Will No Longer Turn On
-  - Details: Provide a brief description of the issue.
+  - Details: (Provide a brief description of the issue)

 <img width="803" height="960" alt="Screenshot 2026-03-01 172716" src="https://github.com/user-attachments/assets/19b2d4ab-c6ca-452f-a7c6-8af68fab8c1e" />

 **As a Help Desk Agent (John)**
-- Navigate to the Admin/Analyst Login Page: http://localhost/osTicket/scp/login.php
+1. Navigate to the Admin/Analyst Login Page: http://localhost/osTicket/scp/login.php
-- Log in as "John."
+2. Log in as "John"
-- Locate the newly created ticket and observe its properties:
+3. Locate the newly created ticket and observe its properties:
   - Priority
   - Department
   - SLA
   - Assigned To
-- Set the ticket properties as follows:
+ **Set the ticket properties as follows**:
-  - Priority: Sev-B (4 hours, 24/7)
+  - Priority → Sev-B (or Sev-A depending on urgency)
-  - Department: Support
+  - Department → Support Department
-- Work the ticket to completion.
+**Why**:
+Although it is a single device, it belongs to a high-level executive, making it business-critical.

 <img width="948" height="284" alt="Screenshot 2026-03-01 172814" src="https://github.com/user-attachments/assets/e924a27b-1fb6-47f0-a0e9-9984c6cd0551" />
 <img width="909" height="443" alt="Screenshot 2026-03-01 173132" src="https://github.com/user-attachments/assets/2dceaaa1-469b-4cd1-8b72-ab2711716c8c" />